DarkGhostHunter/Laratraits/README.md

     composer require darkghosthunter/laratraits

-This package doesn't uses a Service Provider.
+This package doesn't use any Service Provider.

 ## Usage